When less is more for the modern professional.

 How do you make your personal webpage simple?

 For starters, don’t crowd your page with a bunch of tabs and pages.
-They create distractions, overwhelm your prospect, and are simply not necessary.
+They create distractions, overwhelm your prospects, and are simply not necessary.

 Instead, pick the highlights mentioned above and add them to a single page.